 This past week we craved enchiladas and sought them out with vengeance.
 This began as our five favorites, but as we started in on them the list grew.
-Enjoy these enchiladas are in no particular order.
-Be sure to let us know your favorites.
+Enjoy these enchiladas are in no particular order because Cinco de Mayo and all.

 One of the first restaurants that we fell in love with as a child was Herrera’s.
 We remember going to the restaurant and watching people sit on beer coolers in front of the five-table restaurant on Maple.
 As you finally walked into the restaurant there was a kitchen to the immediate left and a woman made tortillas in front of us.
 If you were polite she would toss you a hot one.

 The Grapevine Bar now resides on the hallowed ground and Herrera’s moved after a fire.
 If particularly hungry you may wish to order the Jimi’s Special which includes pretty much everything on the menu.
 Delicious are also the thick chewy tortillas that accompany any order, along with a complimentary cup of steamy bean soup.

 Manny’s in Uptown serves this delicious plate that is made up of two chicken enchiladas topped with a pair of eggs for good measure.